rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-i.md

 ---------------
 *debugging*

 That one test case seems to elude me.
-I already have a solid testing framework set up where I used Racket's unit testing framework to make `(system* ...) calls`, but my tests don't seem to be catching the bug.
+I already have a solid testing framework set up where I used Racket's unit testing framework to make `(system* ...) calls` to run the compiler, assembler, linker and simulator, but my tests don't seem to be catching the bug.

 To find the bug, I created some pretty nasty stress tests, including a call to a function of 32 parameters where each parameter expression is another call to a function of 32 parameters.
 But to no avail.